Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: The Probabilistic Adaptive Screening (PAS) method

 \subsection{Steps}

-A schematic overview of PAS is provided in \Cref{fig:processPAS}, and the method involves the steps described below.
-The numbers in the figure roughly correspond to these steps.
-Each step is labelled to indicate whether it is inherited from the AS method or new.
+The goal of PAS in the present implementation is to predict the most probable maximum (MPM) value in exposure duration $T_{\text{exp}}$ of a target HF non-linear variable.
+The appropriate $T_{\text{exp}}$ depends on the problem and user requirements, and is typically between 20 minutes and 3 hours (depending on the ergodicity of the operating conditions at sea).
+PAS uses a peak-over-threshold (POT) approach.
+The method consists of the steps outlined below, numbered according to the schematic overview of PAS in \Cref{fig:processPAS}.

-\begin{steps} \itemsep=0pt \item \textbf{LF indicator, unchanged:} Define a LF indicator with a strong statistical relation to the target HF response, as would be done in a screening method or AS.
-The indicator signal is not necessarily the same signal at a different fidelity level as the target HF response; it can also be another signal with similar order statistics as the target HF response.
-An ideal LF indicator has identical order statistics as the target HF non-linear response, where the highest LF indicator value appears in the same wave event as the highest HF non-linear response value, and so on.
-See \cite{VS2023} for a review of suitable wave impact indicators.
-The similarity requirements between the LF indicator order statistics and the HF load order statistics are less stringent in PAS than in AS.
-This simplifies indicator selection and, by permitting lower-fidelity indicators, accelerates \ref{st:MCS}.
+\begin{steps} \itemsep=0pt \item \textbf{LF indicator:} Define an LF indicator variable with an expected strong order-statistics relationship with the target HF response, as in other response-conditioning and screening methods (see \Cref{sec:LFHF}).
+The indicator signal is not necessarily the same physical quantity as the target HF response at a lower fidelity level; it may also be a different but physically related signal.
+An ideal indicator exhibits a monotonic correspondence between the highest LF indicator values and the largest HF response events.
+A review of suitable wave impact indicators is provided in \cite{VS2023}.

-\item \textbf{LF Monte-Carlo simulation, unchanged:} Perform LF Monte-Carlo Simulations (MCS) for a large number $N$ of wave seeds, each with the same exposure duration $T_{\text{exp}}$.
-This exposure duration is the duration for which you want to obtain the extreme value of the response in a single sea state.
-This is generally the duration for which the hydrodynamic response is expected to remain ergodic (roughly 15~min to 3~h, depending on wave ergodicity, speed and course changes, etc.).
-The total MCS should be significantly longer than $T_{\text{exp}}$ to obtain converged extreme values.
-See \cite{VSS2023,SVS2023} for an example of the required $N$ for wave crests, green water impact forces, and wave-in-deck impact forces.
-The total MCS duration $T_{\text{tot}}$ follows from $T_{\text{tot}} = N T_{\text{exp}}$.

-\item \textbf{LF peaks, unchanged:} Identify all $n$ LF indicator peaks in the full MCS duration $T_{\text{tot}}$.
-This can be done in different ways; here we use peak-over-threshold crossings.
-Also find the number of zero up-crossing encountered wave crests $n_w$ within $T_{\text{tot}}$, which can be estimated from \Cref{eq:nw} if there is no explicit wave record available.
-Here $T_{p,e}$ is the peak wave encounter period, which is different from the peak wave period $T_p$ if the (ship) response has forward speed.
-They are related using the absolute wave frequency $\omega=2\pi/T$ and \Cref{eq:ompe}, where $\omega_{e}$ is the wave encounter frequency, $V_s$ is the forward speed of the ship and $\mu$ is the wave heading with respect to the ship ($\pi$ is head waves in the sign convention). $n_w$ is the basis for all distributions presented from here on, which enables us to use LF indicators and HF responses with a different number of peaks.